 We highly recommend emerging researchers and mentors are in regular contact, either by phone, email or face-to-face.
 The frequency of meetings is driven largely by the needs of the emerging researcher moving through the research process.
-Sometimes contact may be more
+Sometimes contact may be more frequent, such as when the emerging researcher is undertaking a new skill or approaching a milestone (e.g., ethics submission).
+At other times, less contact may be required.

 We envisage that emerging researchers and mentors will meet on approximately a fortnightly basis, for 30-60 minutes each meeting.
-However, these parameters are flexible, and are left to emerging researchers and mentors to negotiate.
+However, these parameters are flexible and are left to emerging researchers and mentors to negotiate.